tcelestino/dotfiles/README.md

 # Dotfiles

-This repository is the central hub for my personal configurations, settings, and customizations across various software applications and operating systems.
-I primarily `zsh` as my shell, but you can set up your own configurations for `bash` or any other shell.
+This repository serves as the central hub for my personal configurations, settings, and customizations across various software applications.
+I primarily use `zsh` as my shell, but you can set up your own configurations for `bash` or any other shell.

+I'm used to macOS and Ubuntu, so my configurations are tailored to these operating systems.
+However, you can easily adapt them to work on other systems as well.

 ## Usage